 3. The Rules and Regulations shall be reviewed annually.

 4. The Artesia Cemetery District is not responsible for lost, stolen, or damaged markers, flower vases, benches or any personal memorabilia brought in by family or friends of the deceased.

-* These Rules and Regulations may be modified or revised from time to time by the Board.
-Site Owners agree to comply with the Rules and Regulations, including any future modifications or revisions.
+* These Rules and Regulations may be modified or revised from time to time by the Board of Trustees.
+Holders of Interment rights and visitors agree to comply with the Rules and Regulations, including any future modifications or revisions.